QuyQuoc2002/DBI202Slot3-Assignment/AAReport.md

 ### 7. USE `SUB_QUERY`, `TOP`, `LIKE`

-> Find GOLDEN TOAD (who has the highest grade point average in the semester) as below query
+> Find GOLDEN TOAD (who has the highest grade point average in the semester) as below query:

 ```sql
 SELECT TOP 1 ID_Student, Semester, AVG([AVG]) AS [AVG in Semester]